 The first gold rush came to Naseby in 1863.
-Other rich fields were found nearby at Mount Buster and south across the Taieri River at Hamiltons.
+Other rich fields were found nearby at Mount Buster, south across the Taieri River at Hamiltons and the Upper Kyeburn hosted a large Chinese community and gold dredges.
 The 112 kilometre Mount Ida water race and sludge channels from Naseby to the Taieri River were constructed in 1877.
 Sluicing to recover gold was followed by dredging from 1890 with reasonable returns, but all dredging had ceased by 1920 and Naseby, a major mining town where as many as 5000 diggers had toiled on its goldfields, became a service centre for the surrounding Maniototo District.
 By 1880, Naseby had a courthouse, warden's office, district hospital, several churches, a primary school, a Catholic school and several large hotels.

 The railway from Dunedin to Ranfurly opened in 1898, bypassing Naseby despite a strong fight by locals to include it.
 A coach service was required from Naseby to connect with trains at Ranfurly; and the town gave way to Ranfurly as the district's administrative centre.
-The county office and hospital shifted to Ranfurly in the 1930s and a district high school at Ranfurly replaced the one at Naseby.
 The primary school at Naseby, which had opened in 1865, closed in 1994 and children travelled by bus the 14 kilometres to Maniototo Area School in Ranfurly.